A Comprehensive Guide to Gwinnett State Court

-There are a number of forms that you or your attorney will need to fill out when managing your case at the State Court.
-We encourage defendants whose case is being seen by the court to hire a trusted lawyer to handle every step of their case, but our ultimate goal is to ensure that all residents have access to legal advice and guidance whenever they feel lost, overwhelmed, or just need an expert’s opinion.
+You or your attorney must fill out several forms when managing your case at the State Court.
+We encourage defendants whose case is being seen by the court to hire a trusted lawyer to handle every step of their case.
+Still, our ultimate goal is to ensure that all residents can access legal advice and guidance whenever they feel lost, overwhelmed, or need an expert’s opinion.

 Forms for this court can be found here.
-If you have any questions, do not hesitate to contact a criminal defense attorney.
-We’re here to help.
+If you have any questions, do not hesitate to contact a criminal defense attorney or the Gwinnett County telephone number provided above.

 Gwinnett County State Court Docket

 In addition to having access to the proper legal forms and resources, an important part of managing your court case is having access to information about the case’s proceedings.
-To find general information about a specific court case, we suggest taking a look at the State Court docket.
+We suggest looking at the State Court docket for general information about a specific court case.
 This is a record of the proceedings of a court case.
-Here, you will find information on the judge hearing the case, the parties and attorneys involved in the case, and the specific events of the case.
+Here, you will find information on the judge hearing the case, the parties and attorneys involved, and the specific events.

 The Gwinnett County State Court docket can be viewed through the Gwinnett County case search tool’s ‘search hearings’ function.
 If you have any questions, our criminal defense attorneys are here to help you navigate the Gwinnett County State Court docket to find the information you need to seek the justice you deserve.

 Gwinnett County State Court Assistance Now